mdbabumiamssm/cellidentifierdx/README.md

 3. **Installation**: Instructions for how to install your project.
 4. **Usage**: Instructions for how to use your project after it's installed.
 5. **License**: The license your project is distributed under.
+6. Note: This software package is yet to be published (unpublished)!
+If you have used it for publication purpose, please share authorship with MD.
+BABU MIA, PHD; ICAHN SCHOOL OF MEDICINE AT MOUNT SINAI.
+Contact for detials: md.babu.mia@mssm.edu
 # CellIdentifierDX

 CellIdentifierDX is a Python package for identifying cell types using Bayesian scoring.